Ladislaus I Losonci: Voivode of Transylvania

 Losonci was promoted to Voivode of Transylvania by Louis I in May 1376, again replacing Stephen Lackfi.
 Beside that he also served as ispán of Szolnok County which belonged to the voivodeship as part of its honor.
 Losonci governed the province from his seat in Szentivány in Torda County (today Voivodeni, Romania).
 Both the present-day Romanian and Hungarian names of the village, Voivodeni and Vajdaszentivány, respectively, preserved his central role in the development and history of the settlement.
-He had an own chancellery there, magister Gál functioned as his protonotarius (chief notary) during most of his term.
+He had his own chancellery there, magister Gál functioned as his protonotarius (chief notary) during most of his term.
 His vice-voivode was John Temes.
 In 1377, Louis I visited Transylvania.
-Alongside Lord Chancellor Demetrius and Ban Nicholas Szécsi, Losonci took part in the defining the boundaries of estates across the province, initiated by Louis.
+Alongside Lord Chancellor Demetrius and Ban Nicholas Szécsi, Losonci took part in defining the boundaries of estates across the province, initiated by Louis.

 Louis the Great died on 10 September 1382.
 Demetrius crowned his daughter Mary "king", while Dowager Queen Elizabeth of Bosnia assumed regency.
 However they remained unpopular among the Hungarian noblemen, the majority of whom regarded Mary's distant cousin, Charles III of Naples, as the lawful king.
 Three baronial groups and internal anarchic conditions with tensions emerged.
 Losonci was a staunch supporter of the queens and their strongest ally, Palatine Nicholas Garai.
 As he opposed Sigismund of Luxembourg' demand to the Hungarian throne and his proposed marriage to Mary, Queen Elizabeth entrusted him to lead a Hungarian delegation to Paris in June 1385 to open negotiations on the marriage of Mary to the younger brother of King Charles VI of France, Louis.
 Ivan V Frankopan and Ladislaus Losonci arrived to Paris through Padua with 150 knights by the next month, however Sigismund meanwhile invaded Upper Hungary (now Slovakia), forcing the queen mother to give Mary in marriage to him in October, neutralizing Losonci's diplomacy efforts in France.
 Returning home through Rome, he obtained permission from Pope Urban VI to found an Augustinian monastery near the Parish Church of Szászrégen (today Reghin, Romania).